boy12371/launchdock/README.md

 **Note that connections on 2375 will have root access, so you should limit access to the server running Rocker Docker, ideally within a VPC.**

+## Create a MongoDB Database For the Rocker Docker App

+Create it wherever you like, so long as you have a MongoDB connection URL that you can use in the next step.

 ## Start the Rocker Docker App

+Run two commands.
+In the second command, be sure to replace the placeholder text with the correct values.
+The `-e ROOT_URL=""` can be omitted from that command if you are accessing the Rocker Docker admin site by IP address rather than a domain name.

 ```bash
 $ docker run --name hipache-npm -p ::6379 -p :80:80 -d ongoworks/hipache-npm
 $ docker run --name rocker-docker --link hipache-npm:hipache-npm -e MONGO_URL="<launcher db connect string>" -e ROOT_URL="http://<domain.name>" -p :8080:8080 -d ongoworks/rocker-docker
 ```

-The `-e ROOT_URL=""` can be omitted from the run command if you are accessing the Rocker Docker admin site by IP address rather than a domain name.

 If the commands are successful, you can see the Rocker Docker administrator app in your browser by going to: